 Fear of microwaves is not science-based.
 We are surrounded by devices that emit minute quantities of electromagnetic radiation.
 A microwave is about as dangerous as a laptop.
 Probably less as we don’t hold it in our lap while it operates.

 We should likely be more concerned about cell phone use than microwaves.
-Below are a number of articles from Harvard, OSHA, and World Health Organization (WHO) that might help.
+Below are a number of articles from Harvard, OSHA, and the World Health Organization (WHO) that might help.
 The very short video below will also help.

 - Harvard Health Studies